suncoast-devs/handbook/lessons/react-state/index.md

 In this case the type of `price` is actually `undefined | number`.
 That is, `price` can either have the value of `undefined` **OR** any `number`.
 This is very powerful but only if this is the programmers intent.
-If you never intend for `price` to `undefined` then we should disallow this by specifying an inital value.
+If you never intend for `price` to be `undefined` then we should disallow this by specifying an initial value.

 This is the reason that we **strongly** recommend always using an initial value for all of your `useState` hooks.
-If you _cannot_ set an initial value you must be consider the impact that allowing an `undefined` value in a state variable will have.
+If you _cannot_ set an initial value you must consider the impact that allowing an `undefined` value in a state variable will have.

 ## Adding more state